mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! tip "Tip"
-    Here, the user triggers LU factorization as the default method for solving the DC power flow problem.
-However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`, for instance:
+    By default, the user activates `LU` factorization to solve the system of linear equations.
+Users may also choose the `LDLt`, `QR` or `KLU` factorization methods explicitly:
     ```julia DCPowerFlowSolution
-    analysis = dcPowerFlow(system, LDLt)
+    analysis = dcPowerFlow(system, KLU)
     ```
+    The `KLU` method, using the Gilbert-Peierls algorithm, can significantly speed up power flow computations [davisklu](@cite).

 To obtain the bus voltage angles, we can call the [`solve!`](@ref solve!(::DcPowerFlow)) function as follows:
 ```@example DCPowerFlowSolution